arionum/pool/README.md

 The requirements are the same as for the arionum node: php 7.2 (with argon2), php-openssl, php-gmp, php-bcmath

 For the template system, we use raintpl3

+Please use a new name instead of aropool to avoid user confusion!